fraserw/trippy/README.md

 All packages can be install using pip. eg. pip install stsci .
 Alternatively, the first four requirements can be installed (and maintained!) with an anaconda python installation.
 [Instructions to install anaconda are available here.](https://www.continuum.io/)

-Finally, optional packages, sklearn, numba, and emcee (MC Hammer) can be installed.
+Finally, optional packages, numba, and emcee (MC Hammer) can be installed.
 This will provide robust source fitting utilities in the MCMCfit module, clustering utilities, and MASSIVE speed improvements that are unavailable if numda isn't installed.

 Test that these modules are available by attempting to import each one: